The Experience

 Kaiseki Dinner

-The structured evening meal โ€” a multi-course seasonal tasting prepared by a dedicated cook and presented by the resident operator.
-Five to seven small courses at a shared table.
-Offered nightly in peak season, on a reduced schedule in winter.
+The structured evening meal — a multi-course seasonal tasting.
+Five to seven small courses.
+Offered nightly in peak season, on a reduced schedule in shoulder and winter months.

 The Kaiseki

-Kaiseki service at a shared tableKaiseki service โ€” multi-course plates on a shared table, warm evening light, natural materials
+Kaiseki dinner serviceKaiseki service — multi-course plates, warm evening light, natural materials

 Sourced, Seasonal, Zero-Waste

-Regional Sourcing
+Sourcing

 Seasonal Rotation

 The guest who visits in June and returns in October eats a different kaiseki both times.
+See Rooms & Rates — the meal is included in every stay.

 Zero-Waste Kitchen

 Trim from one course becomes the base for the next.
-The kitchen produces both the kaiseki and the cottage goods inventory โ€” preserves, tea blends, shrubs.
+The kitchen produces both the kaiseki and the cottage goods inventory — preserves, tea blends, shrubs.
 Production waste feeds the compost system.

 Included Programming